microsoft/terraform-provider-azuredevops/website/docs/r/security_permissions.html.markdown

   - `Deny` (or `deny`, `DENY`) - Explicitly deny the permission
   - `NotSet` (or `notset`, `NOTSET`) - Remove the permission (inherit from parent)

 * `replace` - (Optional) Replace (`true`) or merge (`false`) the permissions with existing permissions.
 When `true`, all existing permissions for the principal on this token will be replaced with the specified permissions.
 When `false`, the specified permissions will be merged with existing permissions.
-Default: `false`.
+Default: `true`.

 ### Permission Names by Namespace